CatalogueOfLife/retired_AC_Interface/README.txt

 ABOUT THIS SOFTWARE
 ====================
-This web application provides an interface to the 2010 Annual Checklist database.
+This web application provides an interface to the @APP.VERSION@ Annual Checklist database.
 It is written in PHP 5, based on the following third-party open source
 software: Zend Framework and Dojo Toolkit.